klb2/dfg-proposal-template/README.md

 ## Disclaimer

-Furthermore, please be aware that since May 2020 the proposal is split into a more research focused part (sections 1-4, max.
-15 pages) and all the supplementary information (starting section 5, max.
-10 pages).
+Furthermore, please be aware that since May 2020 the proposal is split into a more research focused part (sections 1-3, max.
+17 pages) and all the supplementary information (starting with section 4, max.
+8 pages).
 Please also always check if there are any changes to the [DFG template](https://www.dfg.de/foerderung/programme/einzelfoerderung/sachbeihilfe/formulare_merkblaetter/index.jsp)!